DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/selection/allowSelectAll.md

 ---

-To select rows, a user should press Ctrl + A is or click the Select All check box in the selection column's header.
-This check box also allows a user to deselect all rows.
-If a filter is applied, the select all functionality affects those rows that meet filtering conditions.
+To select rows, a user should press Ctrl + A or click the Select All check box in the selection column's header.
+This check box can also be used to deselect all rows.
+If a filter is applied, the Select All functionality affects all rows that meet filtering conditions.

-If **false**, this property disables the select all functionality.
+If **false**, this property disables the Select All functionality.
 In this case, the check box clears selection and is hidden if no rows are selected.

 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/MultipleRecordSelectionModes/",